slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - People with low self-esteem protect themselves by not taking risks.
 High self-esteem gives you the power of confidence to take chances.
 - Normalize this.
 Normalize that.
 How about you feel shame for once?
 - you cannot live when you are untouchable.
 Life is vulnerability.
-- Do what scares you until it doesn't.
+- Do what scares you until it doesn’t.
-- humble enough to know i'm replaceable. cocky enough to know is a downgrade.
+- humble enough to know i’m replaceable. cocky enough to know is a downgrade.
 -->

 > *"Man is not what he thinks he is, he is what he hides."